 Originally known as Rue Bourbon, New Orleans' infamous Bourbon Street runs the length of the city's French Quarter, although it is the eight-block stretch of "Upper Bourbon Street," lined with bars and clubs of every genre, that is known for its lively nightlife scene.
 Initially a sought after residential neighborhood, shifting borders and demographics saw Bourbon Street succumb to the same vices the city had come to be known for, becoming famous for its restaurants, nightclubs and other risque establishments.
 Today, this street is best known for its involvement in the Big Easy's greatest festival, Mardi Gras, and its love affair with live jazz and blues.
 Each night, revelers throng the street with drinks in hand, their smiling faces lit by the multi-colored glow of neon lights.
 By day, the avenue's quaint architectural heritage comes to the fore, with time-honored eateries doling out traditional po'boys, beignets and other quintessentially, local eats.

 New Orleans Jazz National Historical Park provides an ideal platform for all to experience and share the cultural history of jazz in New Orleans.
 The park aims to educate visitors through its database of information, on the origin and development of jazz in America.
-A hallmark feature of this site is the Perseverance Hall, where black jazz performers played for black or white audiences in the 1800's.
-The park hosts special jazz events several times a year.
-The seasonal concerts for Christmas are extremely popular.
+A hallmark feature of this site is the Perseverance Hall.
+The park hosts special jazz events several times a year, and the seasonal concerts for Christmas are extremely popular.

 Second to the original Saint Louis Cemetery, number two was built in the 1820s after the population in New Orleans increased, but there were outbreaks of yellow fever.
 This above-ground addition is located two blocks from Number One, both owned, operated and maintained by the Archdiocese of New Orleans.
 Tours are recommended, due to the unsafe surrounding neighborhood.